zjysteven/MixOE/README.md

     <img src='/figures/overview.png' width='870'>
 </p>
 <p>
     <em>Left: A comparison of OOD detection in coarse- and fine-grained environments.
 Intuitively, fine-grained detection is much more challenging.
-Intuitively, fine-grained settings are more challenging.
 Right: A *conceptual* illustration of MixOE.
 A Standard model with no OOD considerations tends to be over-confident on OOD samples.
 OE is able to calibrate the prediction confidence on coarse-grained OOD, but the outputs on fine-grained OOD are uncontrolled (marked by ``?'').
 MixOE aims for a smooth decay of the confidence as the inputs transition from ID to OOD, and thus enables detection of both coarse/fine-grained OOD.</em>
 </p>